fogleman/primitive/README.md

 - Partial image difference for a faster scoring function
 - Anti-aliased output rendering

+### Inspiration

+This project was originally inspired by the popular and excellent work of Roger Johansson - [Genetic Programming: Evolution of Mona Lisa](https://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/).
+Since seeing that article when it was quite new, I've tinkered with this problem here and there over the years.
+But only now am I satisfied with my results.

 ### Progression

 This GIF demonstrates the iterative nature of the algorithm, attempting to minimize the mean squared error by adding one shape at a time.